-4. Understand the limitations of experimental designs and experimental working models and how these limitations need to be factored in during experimental design.
+4. Understand the limitations of biological models and assays and how these limitations need to be factored in during experimental design.

 5. Understand how social, political and professional incentives shape experimental design.

-6. Understand general purpose of statistical approaches as they relate to the design and interpretation of experimental results.
+6. Understand statistical approaches as they relate to the design and interpretation of experimental results.

 1. The influence of context on experimental design.